Missing Pet Advice

 - Make sure everyone in your area knows about your missing pet.

-- Check with your local Radio station.
+- Ring your local Radio station with details.
 Many stations offer a free lost and found animal segment each day.

 - Ask your local community newspaper do they have a free ad for lost pets.

-- Notify your local SPCA and vets (use the NZCAR location tool by clicking here).
+- Notify your local SPCA and vets (use our location tool by clicking here).
 Also for dogs your Council Dog Control Officers in case they are handed in or collected.

 - Produce a poster describing your pet in as much detail as possible (breed, size, colour, and any distinguishing features), including a photograph.
 State when and where lost.
 Give contact details (day and evening).
-A free poster generator is available on the NZCAR site.
+A free poster generator is available on this site.

 - Distribute the leaflets to shops, vets, rescue centres, kennels, catteries, pubs, milkmen, postmen, farmers, neighbours.
 Pin on local notice boards.